By Roel Crabbé

 He was called by the spirit world, often during a moment of personal crisis.
 The shaman was taken into deeply transforming visions or dreams in which he was taught and learned to heal himself.
-In the experience of the shaman, this transformation is one of death and rebirth.
+In the shaman's experience, this transformation is one of death and rebirth.
 He discards the old skin and wakes up in a new consciousness.

-The shaman has got to know the way, and walks it, as a ‘traveler between the worlds’.
+The shaman has to know the way and walks it as a ‘traveler between the worlds’.
 He has answered the call to grow this soul contact and experiences the world from an openness in which we, as a child, used to live more often.
 The shaman experiences creation as an animated, great mystery and lets his soul sing to serve the whole.

 The enormous diversity of the cultures on earth is inherently intertwined with their shamanic ancestors.
-Shamanism often expresses itself in the form, from the realization that everything is animated.
+Shamanism often expresses itself in the form of the realization that everything is animated.

 The shaman often is an artist.
 He gives form to the powers and visions with which he has contact.
 Through this tradition, which is ancient and present everywhere, we can see that the essence of our human existence is essentially the same everywhere.

-Regardless of many cultural differences, history shows us that the experience of the soul is the basis of shamanism.
+Regardless of many cultural differences, history shows us that the soul's experience is the basis of shamanism.
 Worldwide.